 2. The Scientific and Technical Body may also develop standards and guidelines for consideration and adoption by the Conference of the Parties, including on:

-(a) An indicative non-exhaustive list of activities that [by default demand] [normally] [require] [or] [do not require] an environmental impact assessment that shall be periodically updated;
+(a) An indicative non-exhaustive list of activities that require or do not require an environmental impact assessment [as well as any criteria related to those activities] that shall be periodically updated;

 (b) The conduct of environmental impact assessments by Parties to this Agreement in areas identified as requiring protection or special attention.